How I Decoupled PDF Generation in Next.js Using Queued Workers

 - Responds to client

-We couldn’t keep blocking the main thread.
+I couldn’t keep blocking the main thread.
 It wasn’t just slow—it was unreliable.
 If PDF generation failed, the whole submission failed.
 That’s not a user experience; it’s a user trap.

-We needed to decouple.
+I needed to decouple.

 The Fix: Introducing Asynchronous Workers via a Job Queue